An Overview and Introduction

 habitual thoughts, feelings, culture, childhood formation, beliefs, and quite frequently fear,

 among others.
-Our mindset is what creates our anticipation (and/or trepidation) of what
+Our mindset is what creates our anticipation (and/or trepidation) of what we

-we are about to experience.
+are about to experience.

 "Setting" is where the experience is going to take place; our social environment and

-The two modes of behaviour
+Understanding the two major modes of behaviour:

 Intentional: it is intentional because we always have a choice; that however, is true only where